Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 The Lijiang-to-Tiger Leaping Gorge bus

-The next day when I boarded the bus, I mentioned again to the driver that I wanted to get off at the trailhead but he should take my luggage Middle Gorge (just show the Mandarin sentence I typed above to the driver).
+The next day when I boarded the bus, I mentioned again to the driver that I wanted to get off at the trailhead but he should take my luggage Middle Gorge.

 Arriving at the Gorge